 This symbol is used to alert you to precautions that involve your personal safety as well as vehicle damage.
 Read and follow them carefully.

-the state of the s

 OWNER'S NAME

 STREET ADDRESS

 CITY AND STATE (OR PROVINCE IN CANADA)

 MOTOR HOME SERIAL NUMBER

 VEHICLE CHASSIS IDENTIFICATION NO. (VIN)

 DATE OF DELIVERY TO FIRST RETAIL PURCHASER

 VEHICLE MILEAGE AT TIME OF DELIVERY

 SELLING DEALER NAME AND ADDRESS